 Who made heaven and earth.

 a.
-I will lift up my eyes to the hills: The singer of Psalm 121 looked to the hills, likely the distant hills of Jerusalem as they travelled towards the city to fulfill their pilgrimage.
+I will lift up my eyes to the hills: The singer of this psalm looked to the hills, likely the distant hills of Jerusalem as he travelled toward the city to fulfill his pilgrimage.

 i.
 “The singer is still far from the appointed place of worship, lifting his eyes toward the distant mountains.
 He is not far from Jehovah, however.
 In Jehovah’s keeping, even though far from the center of external worship, the pilgrim realizes his safety.”
 (Morgan)

 ii.
 The point is wonderful.
-The singer understood that they didn’t need to arrive at Jerusalem before they were under God’s protective care.
+The singer understood that the group didn’t need to arrive at Jerusalem before they came under God’s protective care.
 He would watch over them on the journey.
 God is just as present in the journey as in the destination.

 iii.
 There are two other suggestions of what was intended by this looking up to the hills, though they are less likely.

 · Some suggest this was a consideration of the high places where idolaters set their altars (Numbers 22:41, Deuteronomy 33:29, 1 Kings 12:31).